tytydraco/yessleep/out/When_the_walls_whisper.md

   I need to put it down somewhere.
 Maybe if I see it all written out, it’ll make more sense.

   I live alone in a small apartment—not much bigger than a box.
 One bedroom, a tiny kitchen, and a bathroom with a sink that leaks no matter how many times I twist the knobs shut.
-The walls are thin enough that sometimes, when we both have the day off, I hear my upstairs neighbor pacing at night, the dull "thud-thud-thud" of his footsteps moving back and forth, back and forth.
+The walls are thin enough that sometimes, when I have the night off, I hear my upstairs neighbor pacing at night, the dull "thud-thud-thud" of his footsteps moving back and forth, back and forth.
 I don’t know his name.

   I don’t have a lot of visitors.
 I don’t sleep much, either—never have.